Back to the Feature: Explaining Video Classifiers with Video Counterfactual Explanations: Experiments and Results

 \textbf{Video style regularization}.
 Excluding the video style regularization, the generated counterfactual video suffers severe visual quality degradation, demonstrating that the video style regularization is critical for maintaining the perceptual realism of the generated videos during the second-stage optimization.

-\subsection{Comparison of Video CFE methods}
+\subsection{Comparison of Video CFE Methods}

 To our knowledge, there are no publicly available methods of video CFEs.
-Here, we report our comparison results with an adversarial attack method PGD Attack~\cite{madry2017towards}.
+Here, we report our comparison results against an adversarial method PGD Attack~\cite{madry2017towards}.
 Our goal is to provide a valuable reference for the future work of video CFE.
 The qualitative comparison result of CFE videos for the robust classifier A-swinR is shown in~\cref{fig:qual_method_com}.
-While PGD Attack achieves lower LPIPS, higher prediction confidence and SSIM, the perturbation it produced is noisy and meaningless, which fails to provide information about model's decision-making logic.
+While PGD Attack achieves lower LPIPS~\cite{zhang2018unreasonable}, higher prediction confidence and SSIM~\cite{wang2004image}, the perturbation it produced is noisy and meaningless, which fails to provide information about model's decision-making logic.
 In contrast, BTTF depicts a physically plausible action in its CFE video to present the classifier's understanding of the target action.
 This indicates the limitation of existing metrics in evaluating video CFE work.
 The quantitative comparison result (\cref{tab:quan_method_com}) of CFE videos for the non-robust classifier E-swin further validates this conclusion.
-Although our method achieves relatively plausible results, PGD Attack is nearly invincible in these metrics (extremely high flip ratio and SSIM, and correspondingly low LPIPS, FID, and FVD).
-This is because the target classifier is so weak of robustness that only tiny pixel-level tweaks can flip the model's decision.
+Although our method achieves relatively plausible results, PGD Attack is nearly invincible in these metrics (extremely high flip ratio and SSIM, and correspondingly low LPIPS, FID~\cite{heusel2017gans}, and FVD~\cite{unterthiner2018towards}).
+This is because the target classifier lacks robustness, meaning that even minor pixel-level tweaks can flip its decision.
 Therefore, developing a fair and objective quantitative evaluation system remains an open problem in this field.